GEOLYTIX/xyz/readme.md

 ## Environment Settings

-Environment settings contain sensitive information such as connection strings for data sources, security information and API keys.
+The process environment contains sensitive information such as connection strings for data sources, security information and API keys.
 These should never be made public and are not contained in this repository.

 Running the application without any environment settings (zero-configuration) will host a sample application with a single OSM base layer on port 3000.